sangamdai/meanwhile/README.md

 ## Philosophy

-We all stand on what humanity built before us.
+When we share freely, we uplift each other.
 This app is built with the belief that useful tools should be accessible to everyone.
-When we share freely, we uplift each other.

 ---

-**Made with care for humanity**